pmlparticipant/getting/README.md

----
-title: "Getting And Cleaning Data - My Project"
+## Getting And Cleaning Data - My Project
-output: html_document
----

 I'll make it short.